 If you’ve been hit hard by job loss, credit card debts, tax debts or medical expenses then debt consolidation could be of great help to you.

 Debt consolidation is the process of taking out one loan in order to pay off other loans.
-Debt consolidation can be an effective way of managing debts because often consolidation loans come with interest rates and monthly payments that are lower than that of your original debts, particularly credit card debt.
-By consolidating these debts into a low-cost consolidation loan, your overall cost of debt is reduced and anxious creditors and collections agencies will leave you alone.
+Debt consolidation can be an effective way of managing debts because most consolidation loans come with interest rates and monthly payments that are lower than your original debts — particularly credit card debt.
+By incorporating these debts into a low-cost consolidation loan, your overall level of debt is reduced, and anxious creditors and collections agencies will begin to leave you alone.

-Consolidation is often achieved through a second home mortgage or through a (HELOC) home equity line of credit or through some other secured loan.
-Obtaining a secured loan typically requires that you offer your own property as collateral — you’ll lose that property if you default on the consolidation loan.
-But if you make payment on time, you’ll benefit from having a single, low monthly payment.
+Consolidation is often achieved through a second mortgage or a Home Equity Line of Credit (HELOC), or through some other type of secured loan.
+Obtaining a secured loan typically requires that you offer your own property as collateral, which means you’ll lose that property if you default on the consolidation loan.
+But if you can make your payments on time, you will benefit from having a single, low monthly payment.

 Finding Debt Consolidation

 You can find debt consolidation loans through a number of sources.
 The Federal government offers Direct Consolidation Loans to people who want to combine their government-backed student loans.
 Debt consolidation services are also offered by numerous financial institutions.
 However, certain institutions are more reputable than others — so it's important to do some research before you jump into debt consolidation.
 Do not give out your personal financial information until you're sure you've found a trustworthy company.
 You can also check with the local Attorney General or the Better Business Bureau (BBB) before proceeding.
 These resources can help you make an informed decision about a company's reputation.
 It's recommended that you do everything you can to be well-informed about debt consolidation programs....
 Understand your rights.
 Understand the fees that you are facing.
 And understand the consequences if something goes wrong.